Can AI reconstruct 3d bone structures from standard x-ray images ?

 Medical imaging often relies on CT scans for detailed 3D reconstructions, but these are costly and expose patients to higher radiation.
 Standard X-rays are more accessible but lack depth information.
 AI algorithms could potentially infer 3D bone models from 2D X-rays, improving diagnostic accuracy without additional imaging.

-Current AI systems can reconstruct coarse 3D bone shapes from two or more standard X-ray images by using deep-learning models trained on large datasets of paired X-ray and CT volumes, but the reconstructions remain approximate and lack the fine detail typical of CT scans.
+Current AI systems can reconstruct coarse 3D bone shapes from two or more standard X-ray images by using deep-learning models trained on large datasets of paired X-ray and CT volumes.
 Accuracy is highest for dense cortical bone and decreases for trabecular bone and small features, and the approach is primarily used for surgical planning and follow-up rather than definitive diagnostics.
 Research prototypes show promise for single-view methods under limited angles, yet these still lag behind multi-view accuracy and require specialized calibration.

 — Enriched May 12, 2026 · Source: Radiological Society of North America (RSNA)